red-gate/web-kata/kata-website-1.md

 Navigate to `http://localhost:5000/api/Products` to check it works.
 You should see `SQL Source Control` in your browser.

+**Note**: Remember to restart the server each time you change the code

 ## Creating a data model for products